 With rare exceptions, the Department offers a minimum 4 years of support to all full-time PhD students, usually through Teaching Assistantships, plus a full tuition scholarship.

-Dissertation Fellowships: Advanced PhD students may compete each year for additional support designated to travel and living expenses to conduct dissertation research outside the Western New York region.
-This funding is subject to availability but represents a possible 5th year of support for qualified students.
+Dissertation Fellowships: Advanced PhD students are eligible for an additional year of support approximately the equivalent of the T.A.
+Stipend without teaching obligations to conduct dissertation research outside the Western New York region.
+This funding represents a possible 5th year of support for students who make satisfactory progress in the program.

 PhD students often have the opportunity to teach their own undergraduate courses as the instructor of record.
 In this way, our very best students frequently receive 6 or possibly 7 years of total support.